Skip to content ↓

 Lower School

-All children from Reception to Year 6 will be entitled to Universal Free School Meals from September 2024.
+All children from Reception to Year 6 are entitled to Universal Free School Meals from September 2025

 Our school milk scheme